HubSpot/Singularity/Docs/about/how-it-works.md

 Clients use the Singularity API to register the type of deployable item that they want to run (web service, worker, cron job) and the corresponding runtime settings (cron schedule, # of instances, whether instances are load balanced, rack awareness, etc.).

 After a deployable item (a **request**, in API terms) has been registered, clients can post *Deploy requests* for that item.
 Deploy requests contain information about the command to run, the executor to use, executor specific data, required cpu, memory and port resources, health check URLs and a variety of other runtime configuration options.
-The Singularity scheduler will then attempt to match Mesos offers (which in turn include resources as well as rack information and what else is running on slave hosts) with its list of *Deploy requests* that have yet to be fulfilled.
+The Singularity scheduler will then attempt to match Mesos offers (which in turn include resources as well as rack information and what else is running on agent hosts) with its list of *Deploy requests* that have yet to be fulfilled.

 <a name="deploys"/>